discordx-ts/discordx/docs/docs/decorators/gui/select-menu-component.md

-# @SelectMenuComponent
+# @SelectMenu

-add select menu interaction handler for your bot using `@SelectMenuComponent` decorator
+add select menu interaction handler for your bot using `@SelectMenu` decorator

 Here are some example screenshots: